jkevingutierrez/widgets/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

+## Data Config

+You can modify the dynamic data in the mocks files.
+You just need to edit the files in the folder [`src/app/mocks/`](./src/app/mocks)

+## Requirements

+The project was tested using:

+- node 8.10.0
+- npm 5.8.0
+- chrome 65
+- firefox 59

+## Install

+run `npm install` in the folder directory.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.